 As such, a modern intranet needs to flex differently to meet the needs of many kinds of internal business areas.
 Often a one-size-fits-all approach can be — paradoxically as it sounds — too cumbersome.
 Instead, decisions need to be made in order to target content to specific roles, locations, functions, in order to make it more useful and valuable.
 In effect, helping staff by cutting out the noise of other unwanted or irrelevant information.

-The next challenge to overcome when re-thinking how to organise your content is to think first and foremost about how it will be used, instead of being concerned about who produced or published it.
+The next challenge to overcome when re-thinking how to organize your content is to think first and foremost about how it will be used, instead of being concerned about who produced or published it.
 This can involve awkward conversations with business owners, leaders or authors, who quite rightly have become precious about their knowledge or what they are responsible for.

-Staff, in order to access tools, knowledge or content in the most efficient manner possible, will often just need things close at hand or organised around how they work.
+Staff, in order to access tools, knowledge or content in the most efficient manner possible, will often just need things close at hand or organized around how they work.
 This staff-centred mind-set when it comes to designing your information architecture, can be at first difficult to grasp.
-Not least because it means moving your content out of your organisational ‘siloes’ into different spaces, that can be shared across roles, departments and localities.
+Not least because it means moving your content out of your organizational ‘siloes’ into different spaces, that can be shared across roles, departments and localities.

-Breaking down organisational siloes, freeing up knowledge in this way is one challenge that is often the starting point of re-thinking your information architecture.
+Breaking down organizational siloes, freeing up knowledge in this way is one challenge that is often the starting point of re-thinking your information architecture.
 If you can start that conversation, you will have already made great headway in making your content infinitely more accessible and valuable.

 How does a product make this easier?

 Working with a product like Unily, where information architecture is dealt with by configuring menus, navigation, and workspaces makes the task considerably easier.
 Gone are the days when creating a new navigation takes many hours of design and technical development, which itself has to be tested and re-tested before being released to staff.